 While explicit migration services aren’t offered, call, chat, and email support are offered every day of the week at AWeber.
 So, if you ever get in a migration jam, just shoot the team a note and your migration questions should be answered.

-Winner: The hands-free options offered for $0 makes Drip the winner for migrating platforms.
-Both platforms are on standby, though, when you’re taking the DIY-approach to migration, so you won’t be left on your own no matter which you choose.
+Winner: While it's close, Drip's 24/7/365 customer support means you'll never be stuck due to a question.
+Both platforms are on standby, though, when you’re taking the DIY-approach to getting set up, so you won’t be left on your own no matter which you choose.

 8. Is It Built for Humans?